 Points transfer rate

-When you transfer points between Velocity and KrisFlyer, the point exchange rate is 1.35 to 1.
-This means a minimum transfer of 5,000 points will give you 3,704 points with the other program.
+When you transfer points between Velocity and KrisFlyer, the point exchange rate is 1.55 to 1.
+This means a minimum transfer of 5,000 points will give you 3,226 points with the other program (rounded to the nearest whole point).

 Transferring points from Velocity to KrisFlyer